cancerberoSgx/gwtmauve/trunk/gwtmauve/readme.txt

 	Window.alert("OK, result: " + result);

-* java/math/BigInteger/modInverse.java cause a infinite loop in prod mode.

-* BigInteger.isProbablePrime is very inneficient.nevertheless in java desktop is not that innefficient. it will take 268 ms wile in gwt javascript prod mode will take 5 secs !
+* BigInteger.isProbablePrime is very very inneficient.nevertheless in java desktop is not that innefficient. it will take 268 ms wile in gwt javascript prod mode will take 5 secs !

 * java.util.Collections.rotate(List, int) is missing